Dependent personality disorder: Causes

-The exact cause of dependent personality disorder is unknown.
+The exact cause of dependent personality disorder is unknown, but has been associated with various genetic and environmental factors.
 A study in 2012 estimated that between 55% and 72% of the risk of the condition is inherited from one's parents.
-The difference between a "dependent personality" and a "dependent personality disorder" is somewhat subjective, which makes diagnosis sensitive to cultural influences such as gender role expectations.

 Dependent traits in children tended to increase with parenting behaviours and attitudes characterized by overprotectiveness and authoritarianism.
 Thus the likelihood of developing dependent personality disorder increased, since these parenting traits can limit them from developing a sense of autonomy, rather teaching them that others are powerful and competent.
+Individuals with a history of neglect or an abusive upbringing may have an increased risk of developing DPD, particularly those who have experienced long-term abusive relationships.

+The difference between a "dependent personality" and a "dependent personality disorder" is somewhat subjective, which makes diagnosis sensitive to cultural influences such as gender role expectations.
+There is a higher frequency of the disorder seen in women than men; hence, expectations relating to gender role may contribute to some extent.

-Traumatic or adverse experiences early in an individual's life, such as neglect and abuse or serious illness, can increase the likelihood of developing personality disorders, including dependent personality disorder, later on in life.
+Research suggests a link between DPD and a family history of anxiety disorders.
+A 2004 twin study reported a heritability estimate of 0.81 for personality disorders collectively, indicating a strong genetic component in their development.
+Traumatic or adverse experiences early in an individual's life, such as neglect and abuse or serious illness, can increase the likelihood of developing personality disorders, including dependent personality disorder, later in life.
 This is especially prevalent for those individuals who also experience high interpersonal stress and poor social support.

-There is a higher frequency of the disorder seen in women than men, hence expectations relating to gender role may contribute to some extent.